-- personal protective equipment (proper and adequate selection and maintenance of dust masks, air-purifying respirators, gloves and goggles); - proper handling procedures, and avoidance of spills; - good housekeeping practices; - regular workplace inspections (by the health and safety committee or representative) to identify asthmacausing substances; and - relocating the worker to another part of the workplace.
+- personal protective equipment (proper and adequate selection and maintenance of dust masks, air-purifying respirators, gloves and goggles); - proper handling procedures, and avoidance of spills; - good housekeeping practices;

-Examples of Workplace Agents that Cause Occupational Asthma

-Occupation Potential Sensitizers Health care workers Natural rubber latex in gloves.
+• regular workplace inspections (by the health and safety committee or representative) to identify asthmacausing substances; and place Agents that Cause Occupational Asthma Potential Sensitizers Natural rubber latex in gloves.
 Glutaraldehyde used in sterilization of endoscopy equipment and development of x-ray film.
 Penicillin and other aerosolized or powdered medications.
-Woodworkers Dusts from red cedar and other woods.
+Dusts from red cedar and other woods.
 Phenol formaldehyde resins in particleboard.
 Diisocyanates in glues.
-Automotive Workers Diisocyanates or epoxy compounds in spray paints.
+Diisocyanates or epoxy compounds in spray paints.
 Diisocyanates in manufacture of polyurethane foam and glues.
-Electronics Workers Colophony or amines in soldering flux.
+Colophony or amines in soldering flux.
 Acrylic glues.
-Welders and and other metal workers Metal dusts or fumes (e.g. nickel, cobalt, chromium).
+Metal dusts or fumes (e.g. nickel, cobalt, chromium).
 Coolants containing pine products or other sensitizers.
-Food processors and animal workers Food or animal protein allergens (e.g. egg processors exposed to egg proteins, bakers exposed to wheat and fungal amylase).
-Farmers or gardeners Animal, plant, insect and fungal allergens.
-Cleaners and laboratory workers Enzymes or cleaning agents.
+Food or animal protein allergens (e.g. egg processors exposed to egg proteins, bakers exposed to wheat and fungal amylase).
+Animal, plant, insect and fungal allergens.
+Enzymes or cleaning agents.